-Experimental methods
+Experimental Methods

-The experiments were carried out in a commercial UHV system (SPECS) with a base pressure of $2 \times 10^{-10}$ mbar.
-It consists of two chambers, one containing an Aarhus-type STM/AFM system (SPECS Aarhus SPM150 with a Colibri sensor), the other one is equipped with an X-ray source (SPECS XR50, AI-Ka and Mg-Ka), a He lamp (SPECS UVS 300) and a hemispherical analyzer (SPECS, DLSEGD-Phoibos-Has3500) for XPS and UPS measurements.
+The experiments were carried out in a commercial UHV system (SPECS) with a base pressure of 2×10^{-10} mbar.
+It consists of two chambers, one containing an Aarhus-type STM/AFM system (SPECS Aarhus SPM150 with a Colibri sensor), the other one is equipped with an X-ray source (SPECS XR50, Al-K_a and Mg-K_a), a He lamp (SPECS UVS 300) and a hemispherical analyzer (SPECS, DLSEGD-Phoibos-Has3500) for XPS and UPS measurements.

-The Ru(0001) single crystal (one side polished, orientation accuracy of $<0.1^\circ)$ was purchased from MaTecK.
-A clean and smooth Ru(0001) substrate was prepared by repeated cycles of Ar $^+$ ions sputtering (1 keV) and subsequent flash heating to $\sim1700$ K, followed by $O_2$ adsorption at temperatures below 500 K. At the end of the preparation procedure the sample was flashed to 1700 K to remove remaining adsorbed oxygen. $^{\rm [61]}$
+The Ru(0001) single crystal (one side polished, orientation accuracy of < 0.1°) was purchased from MaTecK.
+A clean and smooth Ru(0001) substrate was prepared by repeated cycles of Ar+ ions sputtering (1 keV) and subsequent flash heating to ~1700 K, followed by O2 adsorption at temperatures below 500 K. At the end of the preparation procedure the sample was flashed to 1700 K to remove remaining adsorbed oxygen.^[53]

 The ionic liquid (IL) 1-butyl-1-methylpyrrolidinium bis(trifluoromethylsulfonyl)imide (BMP-TFS, Merck, ultrapure) was filled into a quartz crucible of a triple Knudsen effusion cell (Ventiotec, OVD-3).
-Prior to its use, the IL was purified by careful degassing, first briefly in the load lock and then under ultrahigh vacuum (UHV) conditions at around 400 K for 24 h, where the pressure increase from the base pressure was negligible.
-This way we obtained a pure, water-free IL.
-For deposition of IL adlayers on Ru(0001) and on the thin Na films, respectively, we evaporated the IL at an IL source temperature of 470 K (pressure increase $< 1 \times 10^{-10}$ mbar).
-Under these conditions the deposition rate was $\sim 0.1 \text{ MLmin}^{-1}$ , with 1 ML defined as a layer at saturation coverage (approx. layer thickness of 3.5 Å).
-This also means that at room temperature the deposited film is kinetically stabilized and IL desorption can be neglected.
+Prior to its use, the IL was carefully degassed under ultrahigh vacuum (UHV) conditions at around 400 K for 24 h to generate a pure, water-free IL.
+For deposition of IL adlayers on Ru(0001) and on the thin Na films, respectively, we evaporated the IL at an IL source temperature of 470 K. Under these conditions the deposition rate was ~0.1 ML min-1, with 1 monolayer (ML) defined as a layer at saturation coverage (approx. layer thickness of 3.5 Å).
 Sodium metal was deposited from an alkali getter source (SAES Getters), by resistively heating the source (7.5 A, 1.4 V) in line-of-sight of the sample (distance getter source - sample in the range of a few cm).

-The layer thickness d of the Na thin films and of the adsorbed BMP-TFSI was derived from the damping of the Ru 3d (3d3/2: 284.3 eV and 3d5/2: 280.1 eV) electron intensities, using the relation d = $-\ln(l_d/l_0) \times (\lambda \cos \theta)$ ( $l_0$ : substrate peak intensity before deposition, $l_d$ : intensity after deposition, $\lambda$ : the inelastic mean free path (IMFP) in the film material at this electron energy, $\theta$ : emission angle with respect to the surface normal).
-For the Ru 3d5/2 electrons with a kinetic energy of around 1207 eV we used values of 46.7 Å[62] and 35.4 Å[63] for $\lambda{Na}$ and $\lambda{BMP-TFSIr}$ respectively.
-This evaluation assumes a homogeneous growth of the Na film, which considering previous reports seems to be reasonable.
-Therefore we expect the resulting values to be reasonably reliable (within ± 15%).
+The layer thickness d of the Na thin films and of the adsorbed BMP-TFSI was derived from the damping of the Ru 3d (3d{3/2}: 284.3 eV and 3d{5/2}: 280.1 eV) electron intensities, using the relation d = $-\ln(I_d/I_0) \times (\lambda \cos \theta)$ (I0: substrate peak intensity before deposition, I_d: intensity after deposition, λ : the inelastic mean free path (IMFP) in the film material at this electron energy, θ : emission angle with respect to the surface normal).
+For the Ru 3d{5/2} electrons with a kinetic energy of around 1207 eV we used values of 46.7 Å ^[54] and 35.4 Å ^[55] for λ{Na} and $\lambda{BMP-TFSI}$, respectively.

-The XP spectra were recorded using monochromatized Al K $\alpha$ radiation (h $\nu_0$ =1486.6 eV) at a power of 400 W (U=15 kV, I= 26.7 mA), with a pass energy of 20 eV for all detail spectra.
-All spectra were recorded at electron emission angles of 0° and 70° with respect to the surface normal.
-In normal emission (0°) the measurement is sensitive to the extended surface region (information depth (ID) around 60-90 Å), at grazing emission (70°) to the near surface region (ID around 10-30 Å).
-Peak fitting was performed using the lgor pro 8.04 software; all peaks were fitted with a simultaneous fit of the background (Shirley+slope) and signal, assuming a pseudo-Voigt type peak shape, which is a linear combination of a Gaussian and a Lorentzian function.
+The XP spectra were recorded using monochromatized Al K α radiation (hv0 = 1486.6 eV) at a power of 400 W (U = 15 kV, I = 26.7 mA), with a pass energy of 20 eV for all detail spectra.
+All spectra were recorded at electron emission angles of 0 and 70° with respect to the surface normal.
+In normal emission (0°) the measurement is sensitive to the extended surface region (information depth (ID) around 60 - 90 Å), at grazing emission (70°) to the near surface region (ID around 10 - 30 Å).
+Peak fitting was performed using the Igor pro 8.04 software; all peaks were fitted with a simultaneous fit of the background (Shirley + slope) and signal, assuming a pseudo-Voigt type peak shape, which is a linear combination of a Gaussian and a Lorentzian function.
 The binding energy (BE) scale was calibrated by setting the position of the Ru $3d{5/2}$ peak to 280.1 eV.